cgil/inventory_management/Freeform_Strategy_Ideas_And_Notes.md

 Option 1: Foot in the door: Get analytics, make predictions offer it to retailers. ex.
 There’s a marathon next week, go to local coffee shops and tell them they should stock up on gatorade as they will be able to sell it (or buy it from us the day before the event?).
-Afterwards we can offer a full platform once we have trust.
+Afterward we can offer a full platform once we have trust.

 Option 2: Convince some stores to let us tell them what to sell, or let